A Soldier's Story: Private First Class Joseph Oklahombi

 PFC Oklahombi is also considered to be Oklahoma's most decorated WWI soldier.
 Earning a Silver Star and the Croix de Guerre, for his actions during the Meuse-Argonne offensive, where he almost single-handled captured 171 enemy soldiers.

-After his discharge in June of 1919, he returned to the Kiamichi Mountains of Oklahoma, and his wife Agnes and new son Jonas.
+After his discharge in June of 1919, he returned to the Kiamichi Mountains of Oklahoma, his wife Agnes and new son Jonas.
 He lived quietly farming, hunting and fishing until his death from an auto-pedestrian accident in 1960.

 He was finally granted citizenship with the passage of the Indian Citizenship Act of 1924.